This page includes affiliate links.

 - Worldwide 101

 Depending on what services you offer, how long you’ve been working within the field, and your experience, virtual assistants can make anywhere from $12 – $60 per hour.
 If you’re running your own VA business, there are a couple of alternative ways that you can charge for your services; by the hour, by the task, project, or package – explore what options work best for you and your clients.

 What training do you need?

-While you do not need any special training to figure from home as a virtual assistant, you are doing got to have good organizational and time management skills, also as excellent communication skills.
-There are some virtual assistant training programs and certifications, and these are often helpful in establishing your credibility within the field; especially if you do not have any prior job experience.
+While you do not need any special training to figure from home as a virtual assistant, you are doing good organizational and time management skills and excellent communication skills.
+There are some virtual assistant training programs and certifications.
+These are often helpful in establishing your credibility within the field, especially if you do not have any prior job experience.